jacopotediosi/OctoPrint-Telegram/README.md

 ## Contacts

 You can get support and connect with the maintainers and other users of this plugin by joining the **[Octoprint-Telegram-Users Group](https://telegram.me/joinchat/CXFirQjl9XTp5dr4OZqH9Q)**.

+## Disclaimer

+This plugin is an independent project and is not affiliated with, endorsed by, or in any way officially connected to Telegram FZ-LLC.

+"Telegram" is a trademark of Telegram FZ-LLC.